 As an example, if a person raises a fist to you and you believe you're about to be punched, that person has committed an assault, since you're put in fear of an imminent punching.
 Even if the punch is never thrown, the threat of the punch is enough to constitute assault.
 If the same person follows through with the punch and connects with your body, you've been battered.
 Assault and battery are so intertwined that they are often referred to as one cause of action.

 Civil assault and battery are torts.
-A tort is a wrong committed by one party against another, causing damage.
+A tort is a wrong committed by one person against another, causing damage.
 Specifically, civil assault and battery are intentional torts.

 Most torts arise from a negligent act, meaning an act that was careless or reckless.
-“Regular” torts don’t take the intent of the tortfeasor (the person committing the tort) into consideration.
-As long as the tortfeasor had a duty to act in a non-negligent manner, and they breached that duty and caused damages, they are said to have committed the tort.
+"Regular" torts don't take the intent of the tortfeasor (the person committing the tort) into consideration.
+As long as the tortfeasor had a duty to act in a non-negligent manner, and they breached that duty and caused harm to someone, they are said to have committed the tort.

 Intentional torts are torts that are committed on purpose.
 In addition to assault and battery, causes of action such as false imprisonment, slander, and fraud typically fall under this category.
 While the requirements of duty, breach, causation and damages are the same, the added element of the tortfeasor's intent is taken into consideration as well.
 If a plaintiff cannot prove that the tort was committed intentionally, it may be a case of negligence as opposed to an intentional tort.
 (Learn more: What is an Intentional Tort?)